5 Ways To Get Data On PDFs And Other Downloads

 Using the above-mentioned 4 techniques,you can view data on Google organic clicks, data on how people accesses documents from your site, and data on how people access your html pages from your documents.

 However, we still don’t know total “hits” to your documents.
 We don’t know how often non-Google, external traffic sources are sending visits to your non-html documents.

-Alex Moore has a solution to this issue at: www.lunametrics.com/blog/2013/06/04/tracking-pdfs-google-analytics-server-side/.
+Alex Moore has a solution to this issue at: Tracking PDFs And Other Downloads Inside Google Analytics.
 Basically, it is a PHP library that you integrate with Google Analytics using an .htaccess rule.

 This solution will enable us to see inside Google Analytics how many times each PDF is downloaded (viewed).
 Note that only “hits” will be displayed, not visitors, bounce rate, time on page or other metrics.
 Note also that you’ll need to create a separate Google Analytics property to implement this solution, since it could interfere with data on your existing property.
 But you’ll finally get easy readings on total traffic in GA.